marcofilho/go-learning-management-system/BUSINESS_RULES_VALIDATION.md

 ### POST /api/courses
 - [x] Requires authentication
 - [x] Instructor or Admin role only
+- [x] Only admins can create courses for other instructors (enforced in use case)
 - [x] Title required (max 255 characters)
 - [x] Description required
 - [x] Instructor ID validation (UUID format)